 - Improve blood flow and circulation to ensure nutrients reach all your body tissues and muscles

-- Relieve you of insomnia by relaxing your body muscles.
+- Relieve insomnia by relaxing your body muscles.
 Pain is often associated with sleep disorders.
 With a proper massage, you can fall asleep easily, sleep longer and wake up feeling revitalized.

 - Enhance motion range as your body muscles relax.
 Pain can hamper movement, but with a good massage, you can easily move as you desire.

 Although massage therapy is safe in effectively alleviating lower back pain, it should be done with care and diligence.